Thorium/FSharp.Azure.Quantum/docs/adr-intent-first-algorithms.md

-# ADR: Intent-First Algorithms (DU-Based), Not Gate-Lingua-Franca
+# ADR: Intent-First Algorithms (Intent/Plan/Execute), Not Gate-Lingua-Franca

-**Status**: Accepted (proposed)
+**Status**: Accepted

 **Date**: 2025-12-17

+## What This Means For Library Users

+If you are just *using* FSharp.Azure.Quantum (F# or C#), this ADR is mainly about **making algorithms run correctly across very different backends** (state-vector simulators, Azure Quantum providers, and future topological/Majorana-style backends).

+Practical impact:

+- **Same public API, more portability**: You keep calling the same algorithm entry points (`Grover`, `AmplitudeAmplification`, `QFT`, etc.).
+Internally, the library plans execution based on backend capabilities.
+- **Backend-dependent execution strategy**: The same algorithm may run via different strategies, for example:
+  - a backend-native semantic primitive (preferred), or
+  - an explicit lowering into supported operations (gates/braids), when valid.
+- **Clearer failures instead of silent mismatches**: If a backend cannot execute the required intent and there is no valid lowering, the library should return a clear error rather than silently running an incorrect “gate-shaped” approximation.
+- **Performance may change** (usually improve) depending on backend: intent-first execution can avoid unnecessary gate decompositions on backends that are not gate-native.

+If you need to reason about backend support, use the existing capability probes (`IQuantumBackend.SupportsOperation`, `NativeStateType`), and prefer algorithm APIs that expose explicit configuration for exactness/approximation where available.

+---

 ## Context

 This repository already provides a unified execution surface via `IQuantumBackend` (`ExecuteToState`, `ApplyOperation`, `InitializeState`, `NativeStateType`, `SupportsOperation`).
 This enables writing algorithms once and running them on multiple backends.

 However, several “generic” algorithms and solvers still encode algorithm intent primarily as **gate sequences** (`QuantumOperation.Gate ...`).
-In practice, this makes the **gate model the lingua franca**, and forces non-gate-native backends (e.g., topological/anyonic systems) to translate gates into their native model.
+In practice, this makes the **gate model the lingua franca**, and forces non-gate-native backends to translate gates into their native model.

 This is risky because:

 - Some backends are not naturally gate-native.
 Their correct semantics are better expressed as native operations or state transformations.
+- Some backends (notably **annealers** like D-Wave / Azure Quantum Optimization) are not even *unitary-circuit* machines; they are best expressed as **sampling** problems (QUBO/Ising) rather than gate sequences.
 - Compilation paths (e.g., Gate → Braid) are not always exact, especially around basis changes / superposition semantics.
 - Algorithms like Grover, QFT, and Shor are better defined by **semantic primitives** (prepare, oracle, diffusion, QFT, modular arithmetic, phase estimation) than by any particular gate decomposition.

-We expect Microsoft’s future **Majorana** platform to be a topological quantum computer.
-A robust unified model must allow running generic algorithms without requiring “gate-first” translation as the definition of correctness.
+We expect Microsoft’s future **Majorana** platform to be a topological quantum computer, and Azure Quantum includes **annealing** providers.
+A robust unified model must allow running workloads across these paradigms without requiring “gate-first” translation as the definition of correctness.

 ## Decision